 In the introduction I briefly described the ‘Zionization’ process which American Jews began to experience in the mid twentieth century.
-WWII and the founding of the State of Israel fostered the dramatic change in the Jewish-American attitude toward the Zionist idea.
+WWII and the founding of the State of Israel fostered the dramatic change in the Jewish-American approaches to the Zionist idea.
 These were the years of the American Jewish public’s exhilaration over Israel’s struggle for independence—and later, for the new state.
-America’s long-time curiosity about the Land of Israel, as Peter Grose and Moshe Davis argued, provided fruitful ground for its growing affinity with the new political and cultural life in the State of Israel.
+America’s long-time fascination with the Land of Israel, as Peter Grose and Moshe Davis argued, provided fruitful ground for its growing affinity with the new political and cultural life in the State of Israel.
 America’s Jews did not hesitate to lean more and more on Israel as a main source for their cultural identity.
 This fact was also manifest in the fields of criticism and publishing.
 As early as 1955, prominent critic Harold Ribalow called upon Jewish-American authors to dedicate efforts in their writing to the issue of Israel’s existence, and to provide creative expression for what he called “The Miracle of Israel.”
 Indeed, canonical Jewish-American prose, which had its golden age in the decades following WWII, would take heed of Ribalow’s recommendation, albeit many years later.
 Still, in other areas of the literary field, the situation was completely different.
-A significant landmark in commercial literature from this perspective was Leon Uris’s novel of 1958, Exodus—the biggest best-seller in America since Gone with the Wind—which popularized the Jewish state and instilled in American Jews a sweeping sense of collective pride and Zionist sentiment or, in Matthew Silver’s words: “with power and effect that far surpassed any Zionist public relations effort that preceded it.”
-Dozens of reportages and memoirs about Israel, the majority of which were highly supportive, were written in English and published in America as early as the late 1940s, and during the 1950s and 1960s.
-In the decade following the Six Day War, when Israel became a pillar of American Jewry’s communal identity, the Jewish Publication Society published more books about Israel, most of which were non-fiction, than about Jewish life in America; this amount exceeded that of books published on Jewish history—ancient, medieval, and modern combined.
+A landmark in commercial literature from this perspective was Leon Uris’s novel of 1958, Exodus—the biggest best-seller in America since Gone with the Wind—which popularized the Jewish state and instilled in American Jews a sweeping sense of collective pride “with power and effect,” Matthew Silver suggests, “that far surpassed any Zionist public relations effort that preceded it.”
+Dozens of reportages and memoirs about Israel, the majority of which were highly supportive, were published in America as early as the late 1940s, and during the 1950s and 1960s.
+In the decade following the Six-Day War, when Israel became a pillar of American Jewry’s communal identity, the Jewish Publication Society published more books about Israel, most of which were non-fiction, than about Jewish life in America; this amount exceeded that of books published on Jewish history—ancient, medieval, and modern combined.

-In parallel with these publishing trends, we also find an increasing number of translations from Hebrew; or the importation, so to say, of original works “Made in Israel.”
+In parallel with these publishing trends, we also find an increasing number of translations from Hebrew, an importation, so to say, of literary work from Israel.
 We can view the second translation of Agnon’s characteristically Zionist novella In the Heart of the Seas, which was published in English in 1948, as already marking the end of the pre-Zionist era in literary translation from Hebrew.
 The translated collection of stories by Yitzhak Shenhar, titled Under the Fig Tree: Palestinian Stories and published that same year, also reflects the transformation in the field of translation—as the choice of title indicates.
 The literary importation began, therefore, to rely on Jewish-American interest in Israel—an interest that would only intensify.
-During the 1950s, parallel with the increasing number of prose translation, three non-fiction books on modern Hebrew literature in English were published.
+During the 1950s, parallel with the increasing number of prose translation, three scholarly overviews of modern Hebrew literature in English were published.
 From the mid-1960s forward, “a powerful momentum built up in the transmission of Hebrew literature to readers of English” and was evident in the scope of translation in general, and particularly in literary translation.
-The number of translated books in the literary field published in the 1970s (75) was four times the number published in the 1950s (18).
+The number of translated works of fiction published in the 1970s (75) was four times the number published in the 1950s (18).